djaboss/ssshiitt/README.md

 This list is saved as `~/.ssh/.config.order` (hardcoded in the script, but of course changeable).
 It is displayed in descending order, i.e position 1 is at the bottom of the list, to show the most used hosts close to where the selection is entered.

+It is possible to filter the hosts with a standard awk regexp.
+The filter setting will be saved in the file for the selection order and retrieved from there at the next run of the script.

 *Note:* CTRL-D at a prompt closes STDIN and therefore cuts off the script from keyboard control.
 This is catched, but the script will then print an abort warning and immediately exit, as it becomes uncontrollable.